ktomk/pipelines/README.md

 Use `--keep` flag to keep containers after the pipeline has finished for further inspection.
-By default all containers are destroyed on successful pipeline step execution.
+By default all containers are destroyed on successful pipeline step execution and kept in case of error.

 Manage leftover containers with `--docker-list` showing all pipeline containers, `--docker-kill` to kill running containers